PlatenseDigital/web-img-optimizer-python/README.md

 ## functionalities
 - Drag and drop or Click and search for file upload
-- automatically transforms the images to webp and save them zipped.
+- Automatically transforms the images to webp and save them zipped.
+- If you transform many images at once, they are saved in a zip file
+- Advanced mode button with:
+  - Resize option.

 ### Future updates
-- Detect when you upload only one file and download it without put it in a zip folder.
-- Word-less interface (replacing all texts with images and icons for better accessibility)
-- advanced mode button with:
+- add to the advanced mode:
-  - Resize options.
-  - Quality options
+  - Quality options.
+  - Add more files before process.
+  - See and manage uploaded files.
+  - Multiple resolution output, for different breakpoints of a picture element

 ## Download and use
 You can download the folder inside build that corresponds to your system and use it directly.
 If it is not found, you can try to compile it.
 You already have a preconfigured setup.py for cx_Freeze